Harrison Afful: 2017–2019: Injuries and club struggles

 Afful's 2017 season was marred by injuries: a knee laceration in March, a sliced nerve in his hand in April, a thigh strain in late summer, and a sprained foot in October.
 Although he did not score during the regular season, he found the back of the net in the 2017 MLS Cup Playoffs.
 In the first leg of the conference semifinals against New York City FC, Afful scored three minutes into stoppage time to give Columbus a 4–1 victory; that goal would end up being the difference as the club advanced by a 4–3 aggregate scoreline.
 He finished the season with one goal from 29 appearances and again had his contract option picked up by Crew SC.

 Afful bounced back in 2018 with two goals and six assists from 35 total appearances.
 In one three-game span in July and August, he provided an assist in each match and helped Columbus claim three consecutive victories.
 Afful tallied the third-most shots on the team, behind only Gyasi Zardes and Pedro Santos but tallied just two goals: against San Jose Earthquakes in April and New York City FC in September.
 He added an assist in the knockout round of the 2018 MLS Cup Playoffs, helping Columbus to advance on penalties over D.C.
 United.

 After an injury-free 2018, Afful was limited to just 24 appearances in all competitions over the course of the 2019 season.
-In a home match against Atlanta United on 30 March, he collided with countryman Jonathan Mensah and suffered a fractured jaw.
+In a home match against Atlanta United FC on 30 March, he collided with countryman Jonathan Mensah and suffered a fractured jaw.
 Afful missed eleven matches due to the injury, returning on 11 June and making his U.S. Open Cup debut in a victory over Pittsburgh Riverhounds SC.
 Although he did not score on the year, Afful provided two assists over a three-match span in August.
 His contract expired following the season, but the Crew announced that the sides were still in negotiations; nine days later, they agreed a deal for Afful to return to the club on a new contract.